 The main benefit of using the 24-hour clock system is the lack of ambiguity, since the 12-hour clock requires the specification of AM and PM, and can sometimes lead to confusion if the speaker (or writer) does not specify whether a given time occurs before or after noon.
 None of the hours in the 24-hour clock repeat, so there is no risk of confusion.

 Neither timekeeping method is perfect however, and one of the potential sources of confusion that both methods are susceptible to occurs at midnight (00:00 or 24:00 in the 24-hour click and 12:00 AM in the 12-hour clock).
 For example, if someone says "midnight on Sunday," regardless whether they use the 12-hour clock or 24-hour clock it is not possible to know with certainty whether midnight on Sunday refers to the time at which Sunday is ending or beginning without being told.
-To get around this issue, if the person meant that Sunday were just beginning, they could say 11:59 PM or 23:59 on Monday; if sunday were ending, they could say 11:59 PM or 23:59 Sunday.
+To get around this issue, if the person meant that Sunday were just beginning, they could say 00:01 AM or simply 00:01 on Sunday; if Sunday were ending, they could say 11:59 PM or 23:59 Sunday.